aeternity/protocol/epoch/api/contract_api_usage.md

 ## Off chain operations

-An epoch node provides some utility functions to help you create contract transactions.
+An epoch node provides some utility functions to help you create contract transactions and test contracts.

 ### Contract Compile